ijat/SPSystem/README.md

 ### Introduction

 SPSystem stands for Smart Pigeonhole System.
-This small piece of software manage notification of pigeon hole for lecturers.
-Every submission into the pigeon system will alert lecturers accordingly.
+This small piece of software can manage notification of pigeonhole for lecturers.
+Every submission into the pigeonhole will alert lecturers accordingly.

 ### Programming Stuffs

 * This project folder uses Maven.
-Initially, it was developed in IntelliJ IDEA but you can compile it using Netbeans of other IDE that support Maven.
+Initially, it was developed in IntelliJ IDEA but you can compile it using Netbeans or other IDE that support Maven.

-* This software talks to Arduino (Hardaware Part) using serial interface.
+* This software talksg to Arduino (Hardaware Part) using serial interface.

 * You must set up your own MySQL server either locally or remotely.
 As long you have the suitable connectors and know how to do it.